 Here are just a few of them, along with their fulfillment in Jesus as recorded in the New Testament.

 John 19:33, 36

 Suffering for Our Sins

 “One day you’re an unbeliever, and the next day you’re a preacher,” Amir said.
 After seeing the Jesus film, he immediately went home to tell his nine brothers about it.

 “I was sitting around the table with all my foster brothers, and I wanted everybody to know the Lord—except one.
 One I really couldn’t stand.
 But God has a sense of humor, because of all people around the table, the only one who responded was him!”

-Question: Who is Jesus of Nazareth to you?
+Tell me what you think: Who is Jesus of Nazareth to you?
 I’d love to know.
-You can leave a comment by clicking here.
+To leave a comment, just click here.